justinolcott/juneau/README.md

 - `source .venv/bin/activate` to activate the virtual environment
 - `uv pip install -r requirements.txt` to install dependencies
 - Add keys by going to AWS Access Portal, click on your name, and then click on "Access Keys"
-- Use Option 1: Set AWS environment variables in your respective os
+- Use '_Option 1: Set AWS environment variables_' in your respective os (seems to need replaced every [8 hours](https://docs.aws.amazon.com/singlesignon/latest/userguide/configure-user-session.html#:~:text=The%20default%20session%20duration%20is%208%20hours.))
 - Run `cdk bootstrap` to set up the environment

 ## Environment Variables